jennyvallon/mydotfiles/README.md

 I use added in.

+## What is the divergent branch?
+This repo started as a "getting started" point for a team of developers.
+I have since then added some things more specific to my development habits.
+These changes are in the `divergent` branch.
+If you are interested in languages such as [GO][go] and using tools like [rvm][rvm] and [nvm][nvm] feel free to check it out.

 ## Before installing
 THIS WILL OVERWRITE YOUR FILES, but does back them up in `~/.mydotfiles/backup` before doing so.
 You may want to make a copy anyway, SPECIFICALLY YOUR